Government to review funding for former governors general, Trudeau says

 That’s the threshold for reporting the billings separately, including identifying the claimant, in the federal government’s annual Public Accounts.
 The Public Accounts disclose no detail about the nature of the expenses.

 Expenses of less than $100,000 billed by former governors general are lumped together in a general “temporary help services” category and do not identify who claimed them.
-The Public Accounts include about $228,000 spent that way, divided among five unnamed payees.
+Last year’s Public Accounts include about $228,000 spent that way, divided among five unnamed payees.

 Conservative MP Gerard Deltell called on Clarkson to publicly explain her expenses.